 Red Barn Event: Pacific Salmon in a Changing Climate

-Pacific Salmon have survived volcanic eruptions, repeated glaciations, shifting rivers, the commercial fishing boom of the late 1800s, an era of dam building, and many other human-related changes to their environment.
-They now face additional stressors related to climate change, including increased stream temperatures and altered river flows.
-Join local biologist Tracy Bowerman in a discussion about the adaptations salmon have evolved to persist in a highly dynamic environment, and how salmon have responded to recent climatic shifts.
-Tracy will present the latest research on how climate change is expected to affect salmon populations and other organisms that rely on salmon for food and nutrients.
+Oct.
+9, Leavenworth resident Tracy Bowerman will discuss the adaptations salmon have evolved in order to persist in a highly dynamic environment and how they have responded to recent climatic shifts.
+Bowerman presents the latest research on how climate change is expected to affect future salmon populations and other organisms that rely on salmon for food and nutrients.

 Photo courtesy of Barrie Kovich and Columbia River Inter-Tribal Fish Commission.